brainhack-school2023/dastous_project/README.md

 * Check if there are merge conflicts
 * Check GitHub actions config files

-To locally check these specific things, I have included a [local cofiguration file](other/.pre-commit-config.yaml) in the plugin repository that will reject a commit if a requirement is not met.
+To locally check these specific things, I have included a [local configuration file](other/.pre-commit-config.yaml) in the plugin repository that will reject a commit if a requirement is not met.
 I have also included a GitHub Actions [configuration file](github_actions/pre-commit.yml) that will look at the commit and throw an error if there is a requirement that is not met on a push to the repository.

 #### Deliverable 3: Dockerfile